-Every business needs a Federal Tax ID Number before opening its doors, but did you know they're vulnerable to fraud?
-Tips for safety ahead.
+Businesses need a federal tax ID number before they can open their doors, but did you know they're vulnerable to fraud?

 Protecting Your EIN

-Criminals who attempt this type of fraud will file a fraudulent tax return by reporting false income and withholding to get themselves a false tax refund.
-In order for this false tax return to work, "the fraudulent wages and withholding must appear to come from a real employer; and therefore, requires the use of an employer's business name, address, and Employer Identification Number (EIN),” BusinessIDTheft.org.
+Criminals who attempt this type of fraud, business identity theft, file a fraudulent tax return by reporting false income and withholding to get a false tax refund.
+For this false tax return to work, "the fraudulent wages and withholding must appear to come from a real employer; and therefore, requires the use of an employer's business name, address, and Employer Identification Number (EIN)," states BusinessIDTheft.org.

 The problem highlights weaknesses within the IRS, but tax fraud isn't the only concern.
-According to the Small Business Association, business identity thieves will use stolen EIN’s to open credit accounts using your business name, and once they have credit, they will enjoy a spending spree buying electronics, gift cards and any other items they can then sell for cash.
-The damage can threaten business operations by damaging credit to the point your business will be unable to acquire more credit, as well as stop operations while the owner tries to clean up and recover from the mess.
+According to the U.S. Small Business Administration (SBA), business identity thieves use stolen EINs to open credit accounts using your business name, and once they have credit, they will enjoy a spending spree buying electronics, gift cards and any other items they can then sell for cash.
+The damage can prevent your company from acquiring more credit, and it can threaten business operations.

-As an EIN holder businesses should be doing their part to protect themselves from tax and other fraud.
-Here are some tips from the Small Business Association on keeping your business safe:
+As an EIN holder, businesses should protect themselves from tax and other forms of fraud.
+Here are some tips from the SBA to protect your business:

 - Develop a plan.
 Have a step-by-step plan in place for how to protect your business's identity and what to do if it becomes compromised.

 - Protect your documents.
-Just as you protect your SSN, business owners should protect company documents, keeping them in a safe location and shredding any unneeded paperwork.
-Also, be sure to protect your company information when working online by using reputable, secure sites when putting your EIN online for bank documents or other applications.
+Just as you protect your SSN, business owners should protect company documents, keeping them in a secure location and shredding any unneeded paperwork.
+Protect your company information when working online by using reputable, secure sites when putting your EIN online for bank documents or other applications.

-- Pre-paid business credit card accounts.
-Consider using a pre-paid business credit card for your employees as opposed to a traditional corporate card.
-With a pre-paid card you can control the credit limit, deactivate the card in real time and also limit the merchants where the card can be used.
+- Use a prepaid business credit card.
+Consider using a prepaid business credit card for your employees, as opposed to a traditional corporate card.
+With a prepaid card, you can control the credit limit, deactivate the card in real time and limit where the card can be used.

 - Monitor your credit.
-Monitor your company profiles with the three major business credit bureaus.
-You can sign up for monitoring services which will give you unlimited access to your profiles.
-You can also subscribe to e-mail alerts so you will be notified immediately if there is any new activity on your accounts.
+Monitor your company with the three major business credit bureaus.
+You can sign up for monitoring services that give you unlimited access to your profile.
+You can also subscribe to e-mail alerts so you are notified if there is new activity on your accounts.

-- Avoid the “Master” user.
-Having a master user and password will only allow employees or thieves access to all of your company information.
+- Avoid the "master" user.
+Having a master user and password can allow employees or thieves access to all of your company information.
 This should be avoided at all costs.

-The IRS works with local law enforcement in 35 states on identity theft claims through the Law Enforcement Assistance Program.
-They also work closely with the Identity theft Clearinghouse (ITC) who refers cases to the IRS Criminal Investigation Field Offices for investigation.
-With leads provided by ITC, more than 391,000 tax returns claiming more than $1.3 billion in potentially fraudulent federal income tax refunds were investigated.
+The IRS works with local law enforcement in 35 states to identity theft claims through the Law Enforcement Assistance Program.
+They also work closely with the Identity Theft Clearinghouse (ITC), which refers cases to IRS criminal investigation field offices.

 With a few small tips, you can keep yourself and your company safe from business identity theft.
-Something as simple as having a plan and keeping a close eye on your credit profiles will help immensely, but most importantly, remember to protect your EIN the same way you protect your SSN.
+Something as simple as having a plan and keeping a close eye on your credit profiles can help immensely, but most importantly, protect your EIN the same way you protect your SSN.